 - It may take some time to learn how to use it properly

 Outdoor Vitals Ultralight

 - 360° Bug Protection with a spacious interior perfect for relaxing

 - Weighing only 7.7 ounces, Outdoor Vitals Hammock Bug Net easily stuffs into included storage bag.
 Also includes 3mm ridgeline so you can hang it anywhere.
 Unfolded Dimensions (L x W) 9' x3.5'

 Outdoor Vitals may not be as specialized as some of its competitors, but that didn’t stop us from selecting it as the finest waterproof mosquito net.
 The Outdoor Vitals Ultralight does this by using a 15D nylon fabric foundation with a polyurethane DWR waterproof covering.

-Nonetheless, the Outdoor Vitals Ultralight is more cost-effective alternative on our list, with its overall sturdy construction adding value much beyond the retail price.
-As if that weren’t enough, it’s extremely lightweight, weighing only 8.2oz or 7.6oz depending on the model you choose.
+Nonetheless, the Outdoor Vitals Ultralight is a more cost-effective alternative on our list, with its overall sturdy construction adding value much beyond the retail price.
+As if that weren’t enough, it’s extremely lightweight, weighing only 8.2oz or 7.6oz, depending on the model you choose.